Explore 2025 impact targets.

 The impact model for economic security presents a high-level view of the logic driving our strategic priorities and investments.
 It serves as an “if-then” summary for impact: IF we invest in targeted strategies and activities THEN we can expect to see interim outcomes and changes for Rhode Island residents and communities, with the expectation that working together with partners and communities we can help achieve long-term impact.

 For example, in economic security specifically - IF we invest in workforce development, with a focus on strengthening and increasing programmatic offerings that focus on quality, high need areas, essential and technical skills THEN we can expect to see more skilled workers entering the workforce who are prepared for the jobs that are available, are demonstrating necessary competencies, and have attained credentials.
-Together with our partners - with this focus, and the others outlined in the impact model - we will begin to see improved household financial stability, increased household wealth, and equity.
+Together with our partners - with this focus, and the others outlined in the impact model - we will begin to see improved household financial stability, increased household wealth, and a reduction in economic disparities.

 And, in terms of the annual targets within the impact model - in some cases the annual targets are quantifiable and large, and others are more difficult to quantify.